 Without Congressional Action, Student Loan Rates Will Double in July for More Than 166,000 College Students in Colorado

-With only a month left before student loan rates double for undergraduate college students across the country, including more than 166,000 in Colorado, U.S. Senator Michael Bennet today released the following statement, renewing his call on Congress to block interest rates on subsidized Stafford student loans from increasing.
-The current 3.4 percent rate will rise to 6.8 percent on July 1, 2012 unless Congress takes action.
+Colorado U.S. Senator Michael Bennet today joined students at the University of Colorado at Denver to call on Congress to block interest rates on subsidized Stafford student loans from doubling.
+The current 3.4 percent rate will increase to 6.8 percent on July 1, 2012 unless Congress takes action.

 The average 2011 bachelor's degree recipient in Colorado graduated owing $23,662, according to the Colorado Department of Higher Education.
 Colorado ranks third among all U.S. states and territories with 11.5 percent of student loan customers defaulting, according to the Denver Post.